trannhukhoinguyen/online-talkative/src/data/conversations/reflections.md

 character: "zenji"
 ---

 **Reflections** is Zenji’s introspective sophomore conversation, merging tranquil soundscapes with gentle, organic beats.
-This record deepens the meditative journey of lo-fi music, offering moments of peace and clarity.
+This record deepens the meditative journey of lo-fi english, offering moments of peace and clarity.